Pranjal10052000/Pranjal10052000/README.md

 - 👋 Hi, I’m @Pranjal10052000
 - 👀 I’m interested in anything related to ART and technology orr artistic Technology!!
 - 🌱 I’m currently learning Data Anaytics Engineering at Northeastern University Boston
-- 💞️ I’m looking to collaborate on any interesting project!!!
+- 💞️ Currently active on leetcode!! looking to collaborate on any interesting project!!!
 - 📫 How to reach me Pranjalkalekar10@gmail.com / Kalekar.p@northeastern.edu.

 <!---